 - have high cholesterol

-- exercise less than three times a week
+- are physically active fewer than three times a week

 - have a history of heart disease or stroke

 Possible factors may include but aren’t limited to: